 So you fly to Los Angeles or San Francisco on a much better fare & then get separate paid or frequent flyer tickets from there.

 & you cannot find all airlines on an internet search engine.
-In fact the biggest U.S. domestic airline, can only be found on their own website.
+In fact the biggest U.S. domestic airline, Southwest, can only be found on their own website.
+Southwest fly to Seattle, 2 hours easy drive south of Canadian border & Bellingham 20 mins drive.
+You can get an Uber, coach or from Seattle, either near airport or downtown, a train to Vancouver.

 Yes you can.
 A few large multinational rental car companies allow you to pick up in the USA & drop off at a Canadian location.
 Only a certain percentage of cars can go one way & you might have to pick up & drop off at an airport or major city, but not always.
 It all depends on where their depots are.